Fortisque/studywithme/README.md

-studywithme
+StudyWithMe!
 ======

-Third place in the Code 4 Cal Hackathon.

-Time: 10/26/14 - 10 hrs

-Continued for

-Time: ~30 hrs from 2/1/2015 - 2/6/2015

 iPhone app designed to allow students to broadcast and find current study groups.

-Should work out of the box.
+Uses built.io for the backend.
 The layout is optimized for iPhone 6 simulator and ios 7.0.

-Uses built.io for the backend.
+Third place in the Code 4 Cal Hackathon and first place in the STC Mobile App Competition.

 Features
 ---------------------